Amit32624/ml_dockergcp_prj/README.md

 - ## To execute this set up, clone the repo in your system and build the image with the command ` docker build -t ml_app_docker .` , Make sure  all the files are in the same directory and command is executed from this directory.
 - ## Once the docker image is build, run this command `docker container run -p 5000:5000 ml_app_docker` to run the image.
 - ## Install docker desktop or any cloud platform which supports docker will be able to execute the above commands.

+Contributions, issues, and feature requests are welcome!

+Give a ⭐️ if you like this project!